Iwas1512/Tv-App-Official/README.md

 ## 📱 Usage

-1. **Register/Login**: Create an account or log in to access all features
+1. **Register/Login**: Create an account or log in to access all features (This Feature is not Added In Yet, In Development Currently)
 2. **Browse Content**: Explore the catalog of anime, movies, and TV shows
 3. **Read Reviews**: Check out what others have to say about particular titles
 4. **Write Reviews**: Share your thoughts by submitting your own reviews
-5. **Discover**: Use the ratings system to find new content that matches your interests
+5. **Discover**: Use the ratings system to find new content that matches your interests (Not Available Yet, In Dev)

 ## 🤝 Contributing